Videos and audio recordings of Osama bin Laden: June 30, 2006

 An Islamist website posted a recording, in which bin Laden praised Abu Musab al-Zarqawi as a "lion of Jihad".
 The 19-minute video shows a still picture of bin Laden next to video celebrating al-Zarqawi.
-US officials said that the tape was authentic.
+U.S. officials said that the tape was authentic.

 July 14, 2007

 A few days after the Lal Masjid siege by the Pakistani government (and after a video released by al-Zawahiri), bin Laden released a tape.
 He was shown with a fatigued expression.
 He came out in a video clip less than a minute long on a militant website.
 BBC News reports that it was "undated and correspondents say it may be re-run footage.
 Its authenticity also cannot be independently verified."

+September 7, 2007

+On September 7, 2007 an entirely new videotape of Osama bin Laden was aired.
+This was his first new appearance in almost three years.
+In the tape he mentions no acts of terrorism or war against the United States, but criticizes large corporations, Congressional Democrats, the War on Terror, and the PMs of Great Britain.
+He strongly urges individuals to convert to Islam.
+In the movie, bin Laden also mentions the new President of France and Global Warming.

+During the video, bin Laden's image moves for only a total of 3½ minutes in two segments, staying frozen the rest of the time while his remarks continue.
+From bin Laden's mention of current events it appeared to indicate the video is recently made and thus also proving bin Laden is still alive, however the mentions of current events occur only in the frozen sections of the tape.

 September 11, 2007

 A second video appeared purportedly featuring a eulogy by bin Laden to 9/11 hijacker Waleed al-Shehri.
 In the video, a voice identified as bin Laden's delivers the 14-minute introduction.
 The voice is heard over a still picture of bin Laden, dressed and groomed as he appears in the September 7, 2007, video.
 The 33-minute balance of the recording is a video will read by al-Shehri.